How to Identify and Prevent 5 Common Lawn Diseases

 Rust

 Rust lawn disease shows through weak, thinning grasses that transform into a rust color.
 It frequently occurs from early summer through fall, when mild to warm temperatures arise.
 Drought, high humidity, extended wetness, too much shade, and under-fertilizing all contribute to this disease.
+To identify rust (aside from color) try pulling on the leaf blades.
+If it comes right up without much effort, it's likely rust.

-How to Treat Lawn Diseases
+How to Treat Lawn Diseases, Generally

 Although it might seem like the end of the world when a disease takes over your lawn, the good news is it can be fixed.
 Follow these easy steps to revive your beloved yard: